nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 In this tutorial we go through the basic steps necessary to establish a Relationship to another Identity and send Messages between two Identities with an existing Relationship.
 This will create a better understanding of these processes, which will help you automating them for your organization.

 The following steps include small pieces of the Connector's API documentation that, when executed, fire requests on a Connector created for testing purposes.
 So if you don't have an own Connector installed, feel free to use the samples directly.
-Otherwise you can use your own Connector either with a REST client (e.g. [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/)) or by using the RapiDoc documentation (`/docs/rapidoc`) hosted on your connector (you have to [enable docs on your connector]({% link _docs_integrate/11-connector-configuration.md %}#corehttpapi) for the documentation route to work).
+Otherwise you can use your own Connector either with a REST client (e.g. [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/)) or by using the RapiDoc documentation (`/docs/rapidoc`) hosted on your Connector (you have to [enable docs on your connector]({% link _docs_integrate/11-connector-configuration.md %}#corehttpapi) for the documentation route to work).

 # Prerequisites